DimaSheiko/apep-docs/docs/framework/conditions/class.md

 PLAYER:ChiDiff() > 2
 ```

-***
+---

 > ## form

 -   This condition retrieves the current shapeshift form index that the player is in.

 #### Returns `NUMBER`

 -   The shapeshift form index or 0 if the player is not in any form.

-#### *Example:*
+#### _Example:_

 ```lua
 -- DSL Mode
 {ACTION, "form == 3"},